Faresalghazy/PiCa/README.md

 For example, in Main.py you would change line number 20 to

     PORT = int(34330)
+You can find a suitable port using thisa
 Lastly, you need to find the IP of your Pi, this can be done most easily through the terminal using the command:

     hostname -I